The end of the click-slave era.

 User → Intent → Orchestration layer → Pages → Curated response

-The future website keeps pages as infrastructure, but replaces navigation as the primary interface with intent-led natural language search and structured content.
+The future website keeps pages as infrastructure and, in addition to navigation as the primary interface, adds intent-led natural-language search and structured content.

 If you’re thinking about what this means for your site, ask if users can express what they want in their own words.
 Does the site adapt based on who they are and what they do?
-Does it feel more similar to a conversation or a manual?
+Does it feel more similar to a conversation?
 Does the interface help people make decisions?

 Talk to me.
 Don’t make me click.